jonjlee/tonic/_posts/2013-01-01-propanolol-for-hemangiomas.md

 * This article is important because it's the original one that got everyone to start using propanolol.
 * Dr. Léauté-Labrèze originally proposed using propanolol in a [NEJM letter to the editor](http://www.nejm.org/doi/full/10.1056/NEJMc0708819#t=article).
 * The same doctor published a randomized trial in 2015 with 460 patients.
-It's (free on the NEJM)[https://www.ncbi.nlm.nih.gov/pubmed/18550886].
+It's [free on the NEJM](https://www.ncbi.nlm.nih.gov/pubmed/18550886).

 ### What hospitals were represented?